 TYPE: – Fossils are found along the foreshore, washed from the small cliffs.
 The best time to collect is after storms and during the winter.

-Tidmoor Point is renowned for its pyrite and limonitic casts of small ammonites of the Lambert Zone and is the location where Quenstedioceras lamberti was first discovered.
+Tidmoor Point is renowned for its pyrite and limonitic casts of small ammonites of the Lamberti Zone of the Oxford Clay Formation and this is the location where Quenstedioceras lamberti was first discovered.
 The cliff here is very low and much slipped, but productive collection is on, or just above, the beach, where an abundance of ammonites, belemnites (Hibolites hastata and Belemnopsis bessina) and other fossils can be picked up.
 These include ammonites (Quenstedioceras leachi, Quenstedioceras henrici, Kosmoceras spinosum and Kosmoceras compressum), as well as ossicles and parts of the stems of Pentacrinus crinoids, casts of bivalves (Nucula, Grammatodon, numerous Gryphaea lituola and the dwarfed, Gryphaea dilatata).
 Most ammonites are small.
 Also to be found here are parts of lobsters and crabs, the teeth of the shark, Sphenodus, plesiosaurs and marine crocodile teeth, with occasional bones from turtles and fish.

 The most fossiliferous spot is at the northwest extremity of the point.
 The Tidmoor Point Clays are part of the Lower Oxfordian (Callovian).